gvwilson/thirdbit/_posts/2016/2016-01-13-new-book-from-mark-guzdial.md

 and everyone else?
 His answers are based on both his own experience and his comprehensive knowledge of CS Ed research, and is a solid, readable, and purposeful introduction to the latter.
-It's definitely going to be on the reading list for future instructor training classes...
+It's definitely going to be on the reading list for future instructor training classes…

 [![book cover]({{'/files/2016/01/guzdial-lcd-cover.png' | relative_url}})](http://www.amazon.com/Learner-Centered-Design-Computing-Education-Human-Centered/dp/1627053514/)